infernojs/inferno/CONTRIBUTING.md

 Small print
 -----------

 There's no contributor license agreement - contributions are made on a common sense basis.
-Inferno is distributed under the MIT license, which means your contributions will be too.
+Inferno is distributed under the MPL-2.0 license, which means your contributions will be too.